FREQUENTLY ASKED QUESTIONS

 Can the innerduct be supplied in coils without a reel?

 Yes.
 This type of packaging is usually for quantities of less than 1,000 feet per coil.
-Coils are generally taped at multiple points
+Coils are generally taped at multiple points to keep them together and palletized for shipping.

 Back to Top